arotem3/numerics/README.txt

 There are example codes for every function and class.

-Disclaimer: I do not take credit for any algorithm, I just implemented them in C++ for fun...
+Disclaimer: I do not take credit for inventing any algorithm, I just implemented them in C++ for fun...
 This library is by no means exceptionally robust or efficient; it does what it can.
 Documentation is really only in the form of examples provided in the 'examples' directory.